talss89/cross-def/README.md

 # `cross-def`

 A utility to generate cross-language definitions from a JSON manifest.
+Built for [CANtastic](https://github.com/talss89/CANtastic), but useful elsewhere too.

 This was built to solve the problem of maintaining values for symbols between embedded web apps and firmware.
 Define symbols once, and `cross-def` will maintain your language definitions for you.